Javascript Menu by Deluxe-Menu.com

 Welcome to the Church of the Brethren Network of Genealogy & History resources.
 Perhaps you are like many people, desiring to know more about themselves by getting to know their ancestors.
 We hope that our resources will offer you a place to start.
 Review our lists, individual contributions, or surf to other genealogical and historical web sites.
 You may just find that long lost ancestral link to your family tree.
 Our genealogy section is divided into five documents: Church Records, Miscellaneous Lists, other genealogical Web Sites, Libraries, and Photographs having genealogical archives.
 Each section offers a very different resource for locating your ancestors, heritage, ethnic culture, and historical traditions.
 You may also wish to review Brethren Groups in order to distinguish the many sub-groups using the word Brethren in their denominational title.
 Thanks for stopping by.
 We hope you enjoy our resources, and perhaps today you will find that elusive ancestral link!

-...and see if you can help identify something or someone.
-Researchers have submitted the following images in the hope that you might recognize someone or an object in the picture.
-If you do, please use the mail-drop underneath the image to contact that person directly.
+Our members have submitted the following photographs in the hope that you may be able to identify something or someone.
+Please use the mail-drop underneath the image to contact that person directly.
 Do you have a photograph that you would like to have identified by our visitors?
 Or, perhaps you have a photo that you would simply like to share with other genealogists.
 Submit your photos by attaching each image to an e-mail, and then send to the Web Administrator.
-Mail hardcopies for scanning to COB INTERNET, P.O.
-Box 98, McAlisterville, PA 17049.

 Mary Ann Weybright